devanshk/Aware/README.md

 Every 100ms, the accelerometer's value is saved.
 If the difference in acceleration is greater than a certain threshold, it counts as a shake.
 Multiple shakes like this are needed during a short period of time to trigger the shake action.
 ###Pulled out of pocket
 Remember that every proximity sensor value change is stored with a timestamp.
 If the sensor detects that there's nothing above it and it's been covered up for longer than a certain value, it determines that it was pulled out of a pocket.
 This can also be triggered if there was something on top of the phone for a while, since orientation checking hasn't yet been implemented.
+###Thrown into the air
+When the phone flies up, the only force acting on it is gravity, meaning its acceleration is approximately 9.8 m/s^2.
+We use the accelerometer to check this, add a wider threshold to account for slight spins on the phone as it soars through the air, and wait until we see 8 consecutive measurements of it being in freefall to trigger the thrown action.

 ##Infinite Expandability
 With the setup, adding an action is as simple as writing code to detect it, then adding that option to the enum.
 Adding a reaction is equally easy: just write the method that should be triggered, then add it to the enum and executeReaction method.